manzoorqirat-boop/TanaBanaApp/README.md

                                  entirely missing, API layer already existed
 ```

+## Expo SDK 52→57 upgrade — Play Store compliance, verified not guessed

+**Why this happened.** A routine "check the Android SDK requirements"
+turned up something urgent: Google Play requires all new app
+submissions and updates to target **Android 16 (API level 36)** as of
+**August 31, 2026** — a deadline that had already passed by the time
+this was checked (confirmed directly against Google's Play Console
+help page, cross-checked against three independent sources).
+This
+project was on **Expo SDK 52** (November 2024), which defaults to
+`targetSdkVersion 35` — one level below what Google now requires.
+Nothing in this repo's own tooling could have caught this on its own;
+`npx tsc --noEmit` and `npx expo config` have no way to know about a
+Play Store policy page.
+Two paths existed: a fast `expo-build-properties`
+override to force API 36 without upgrading Expo itself (real risk of
+Android Gradle Plugin / Kotlin version mismatches on a stack as old as
+SDK 52 — multiple independent reports of exactly that failure mode),
+or a proper SDK upgrade to whichever version bundles API 36 natively.
+Went with the proper upgrade, verified empirically rather than
+assumed clean.

+**The target.** `npm view expo dist-tags` was checked directly against
+the npm registry rather than trusted from search results — confirmed
+`expo@latest` really is `57.0.21` right now, not stale training data.
+SDK 57 was chosen over the minimum-viable SDK 54 (the first version
+bundling API 36) for maximum runway before the next annual Play Store
+bump forces this again.

+**What actually broke, found by running the upgrade, not by guessing:**

+- **Version cascade.** Bumping `expo` alone in `package.json` and
+  running a plain `npm install` left `react-native` stuck on the old
+  0.76.5 — npm has no way to know the other 20+ `expo-*`/
+  `react-native-*` packages needed to move in lockstep.
+The normal
+  fix, `npx expo install --fix`, **could not run in this environment**
+  — it calls `api.expo.dev` to fetch the current version matrix, and
+  that domain isn't reachable from here (only npm registries are).
+  Worked around it by reading `node_modules/expo/bundledNativeModules.json`
+  directly — the same authoritative version map `expo install --fix`
+  itself uses internally, shipped inside the `expo` package, no
+  network call required.
+This turned out to be the *more* reliable
+  path anyway: a currently-open Expo GitHub issue (dated August 6,
+  2026) documents `api.expo.dev` advertising an `expo-sharing` version
+  that was never published to npm, which breaks `expo install --fix`
+  entirely — not just for that one package, for the whole run.
+All 23
+  packages were re-pinned to their exact `bundledNativeModules.json`
+  versions; `react-native-worklets` had to be added as a new direct
+  dependency — a peer requirement of `react-native-reanimated` v4 (a
+  major-version jump from v3) that v3 never needed.
+React Navigation
+  was pinned to the latest **stable** v7 line (`7.3.18`/`7.13.10`/
+  `7.18.10`) rather than the `next`-tagged `8.0.0-alpha` releases that
+  `npm view ... versions` surfaces alongside it.
+- **`app.config.ts`'s top-level `splash` key — gone.** Removed from
+  `ExpoConfig`'s type entirely; `tsc` caught this immediately.
+  Splash screen config now goes through the `expo-splash-screen`
+  config plugin instead — confirmed the exact prop shape against that
+  plugin's actual shipped `.d.ts` file rather than trusting
+  documentation snippets, which can lag a fast-moving SDK.
+- **`expo-file-system`'s entire API — replaced.** The
+  `FileSystem.cacheDirectory` / `FileSystem.writeAsStringAsync`
+  string-path style is gone completely, replaced with a class-based
+  `File`/`Directory`/`Paths` API (`new File(Paths.cache, name)` →
+  `.create()` → `.write()` → `.uri`).
+This hit the GST Report screen's
+  GSTR-1 export feature specifically — rewritten against the actual
+  installed package's type definitions, not assumed. `expo-sharing`'s
+  own API (`shareAsync(uri, options)`) turned out to be unchanged.

+**Checked and cleared, not just assumed safe:**
+- `lucide-react-native` 0.x→1.x's only breaking change is removing
+  trademarked brand icons (GitHub, Slack, Figma, etc.) — checked
+  against every icon actually imported anywhere in this codebase, none
+  match.
+- `react-i18next` 17.x requires `i18next >= 26.2.0` — checked its
+  exact peer dependency range and matched `i18next` to `^26.4.2`
+  accordingly, rather than bumping one and leaving the other stale.
+- TypeScript deliberately stayed on `5.9.3` rather than jumping to the
+  newly-released `7.x` — keeps this verification pass isolated to the
+  Expo SDK change, not stacked with an unrelated compiler major-version
+  jump.

+**What's verified:** a real `npm install` against the exact target
+versions (not a dry run), `npx tsc --noEmit` clean across the whole
+project with zero errors, and `npx expo-doctor` — 19 of 21 checks
+passed, including *"packages match versions required by installed
+Expo SDK"* (independent confirmation of the manual version-pinning)
+and *"meets version requirements for submission to app stores"* (the
+actual Play Store compliance check this whole upgrade exists for).
+The 2 failing checks both need `api.expo.dev`, unreachable from this
+sandbox — same wall that blocked `expo install --fix` outright.

+**What's not verified, and can't be from here:** `npx expo install
+--fix` itself (no fallback path the way `expo-doctor` has — it just
+can't run at all here), an actual `expo prebuild`/EAS build, and —
+the one that matters most — whether the app actually runs on a device
+or emulator.
+Clean `tsc --noEmit` plus a passing `expo-doctor` after a
+5-major-SDK-version jump is a real, multi-source signal, not a
+formality, but neither one boots the app. `react-native-reanimated`
+v4 in particular is worth deliberate attention on a real device: v4
+dropped support for the Legacy Architecture entirely (New Architecture
+only), which shouldn't be a new problem — Expo's New Architecture
+rollout was already underway back in SDK 52 — but "shouldn't be" and
+"confirmed working" are different claims, and only the second one
+counts before this ships.

 ## Brevo OTP: first-login activation + password reset

 Two different things, worth keeping separate in your head — same as